vasujain275/rudra/README.md

 ## 🍖 Requirements
 - You must be running on NixOS.
 - The rudra folder (this repo) is expected to be in your home directory.
 - Must have installed using GPT & UEFI.
-Systemd-boot is what is supported, for GRUB you will have to brave the internet for a how-to. ☺️
+Grub is what is supported, for SystemD you will have to brave the internet for a how-to. ☺️
 - Manually editing your host specific files.
 The host is the specific computer your installing on.

 ### ⬇️ Install